Nh-touch/DataSortPractice/README.md

 ## Results:
    The accuracy of train_data and test_data is up to 68%, which means it is still not very possible to predict the match result.
-   But as a program to understand and practice basic tensorflow deep leaning skills.
+   But as a program to understand and practice basic tensorflow deep learning skills.
 This project will be more than enough.

 ## Contacts: